itamburi/ROTO-R-Workshop-Sept-2024/README.md

 * To get started, I reccomend downloading this repository to your computer
     * Click the green "Code" button, and in the drop-down click "Download ZIP", and simply uncompress the ZIP
 * Within the "workshop" folder, you will find all relevant code, data and a pre-workshop PDF
-      * open this pre-workshop PDF, "ROTO Before the workshop guide.pdf", for instructions on how to install R and RStudio - or alternatively how to use RStudio via the web
+    * Open this pre-workshop PDF, "ROTO Before the workshop guide.pdf", for instructions on how to install R and RStudio - or alternatively how to use RStudio via the web
 * This pre-worshop PDF also breifly describes how to use and nagvigate the RStudio interface
 * Lastly the PDF outlines what to expect in each section of the workshop